 Great Paxton Millenniumfest - 1,000 Years

-The construction of our Saxon church began in 1020, the village is a similar age, the 1,000 year celebrations will have a Saxon theme and centre on Trinity Sunday, the 7th of June 2020.
+The construction of our Saxon church began in 1020, the village is a similar age, the 1,000 year celebrations will have a Saxon theme and were to centre on Trinity Sunday, the 7th of June 2020, also taking in Saturday the 6th.
+Due to the increasing threat from the coronavirus this gathering has now been postponed until next year.

 Picture this.....In 1020, whilst King Cnut (Canute) was on the throne of England, our Holy Trinity Church was built as a Minster.
 This meant that it was there as a centre to train monks.
 We don't know why it was built in Great Paxton or then Pachstone (one of the many names it has been known by), but what we do know is that Edward, who would become King Edward the Confessor and eventually canonised, owned 23 hides (a unit of land measurement) in our 'manor' of Great Paxton and would be certainly have been responsible for the building.